Ballista

 Strategic Networking

-At the senior level, most opportunities come through relationships.
-Invest in networking before you need it.
+At your level, most jobs come through people you know.
+Build your network before you need it.

 Executive Recruiters

-• Stay in touch even when not actively looking
+• Stay in touch even when you have a job

 Thought Leadership